adamvi/NCME_Ranked_SIMEX_SGP/PITCHME.md

 ###  Measurement error (ME)

 -  Inherent component of all standardized tests |
+-  Double whammy of ME: impacts both accuracy and precision of estimates
--  Additional uncertainty in growth estimates (e.g. SGPs) |
+-  Additional uncertainty in growth estimates |
--  Produces biased estimates |
+-  Produces biased estimates (i.e. inaccurate ones) |
   + disadvantages students with lower prior achievement and vice versa |
   + transferred to aggregate measures of growth when concentrated low/high prior achievement students |
 ---